 Chronic Shoulder Injuries

-Impingement syndrome is sometimes called swimmer’s shoulder or thrower’s shoulder and is caused by the tendons of the rotator cuff becoming impinged as they pass through the shoulder joint.
+Impingement syndrome is sometimes called swimmer’s shoulder or thrower’s shoulder and is caused by the tendons of the rotator cuff becoming trapped as they pass through the shoulder joint.
 It may follow a partial tear of a rotator cuff tendon, or come on gradually through overuse.
 Resting the shoulder and treating it as soon as possible will help to prevent long term damage.

 A winged scapula is a symptom of another condition, rather than an injury itself.
 It is where the shoulder blade protrudes out on the back, rather than laying flat against the back of the chest wall, and this can be painful.
 It can be linked to poor posture, which is quite common with many people sitting at desks all day!
 Read more for treatments and exercises to help ease and prevent this shoulder pain.

-Shoulder Tendonitis or Tenosynovitis is a degenerative condition of any of the tendons surrounding the shoulder joint usually the rotator cuff tendons but can also occur in the biceps and triceps tendons.
+Shoulder Tendonitis or Tenosynovitis is a degenerative condition of any of the tendons surrounding the shoulder joint.
+This is usually the rotator cuff tendons but it can also occur in the biceps and triceps tendons.
 The shoulder pain usually comes on gradually and is due to repetitive movements and overuse.
 It is common in those with poor posture and those who use the joint a lot, like athletes who throw and manual workers.

-Suprascapular neuropathy usually occurs as a result of traction damage to the suprascapular nerve causing an aching or burning pain at the back and or side of the shoulder joint.
+Suprascapular neuropathy usually occurs as a result of traction damage to the suprascapular nerve, causing an aching or burning pain at the back and or side of the shoulder joint.
 This nerve can become damaged in sports that use overhead arm actions like cricket and tennis.
 Resting from these aggravating activities is the main way to help ease the shoulder pain, with strengthening exercises helping to treat the causes of the injury.

-Pain in the shoulder can be referred or caused by a problem in another area of the body such as the neck or spine.
+Pain in the shoulder can be referred to or caused by, a problem in another area of the body such as the neck or spine.
 Pressure on nerves from various causes can result in pain being transmitted into the shoulder.
 General pain in the arm, shoulder, neck and chest areas can indicate a referred pain and should be checked out by a doctor to find any underlying causes.
 Read more on referred shoulder pain here.